Workbench-Build/workbook/docs/index.md

 ### Mechanism Design 102

 > Exploring common mechanisms
+> Describe the notion of the design space as an open creative design space
+> Here's some examples of some common things
+> Talk about design as a language
+> mechanisms, protocols, systems etc... that you can combine to express things
+> build an intuition around the design space like language so you can read and write

 This section will explore common Web3 mechanisms and standards.
 It will be focused at the design level.
 Implementations of said mechanisms will be left for the [Development](#development) section.